jtenner/configinator/README.md

 - badly shaped config files
 - configuration cannot be extended

+Also, anything after a `--` is concatenated to the `result.rest` string array.

 # configuration objects

-A cofiguration object has two properties.
+A configuration object has two properties.
 An `options` property and a `extends` property.

 ```ts
 module.exports = {